 Contamination of ground water has occurred locally in the Marinette – Peshtigo area.
-Ground water contamination has been found near a facility where PFCs or products using them are manufactured.
+Ground water contamination has been found near a facility where PFAS or products using them are manufactured.

-The WI DNR has determined that PFOA and PFOS pollutants have been released to the ground water.
+The WI DNR has determined that PFAS pollutants have been released to the ground water.
 The resulting body of polluted water within the aquifer is called a plume with migrating edges.
 Plume are used to locate, map and measure water pollution within the aquifers total body of water.
 Plume fronts determine the direction and speed of contamination spreading in it.

-The EPA established the combined PFOA and PFOS Health Advisory level at 70 parts per trillion.
+The EPA established the combined PFAS Health Advisory level at 70 parts per trillion.
 The total amount of any Perfluorinated chemical in drinking water (the total of PFOA, PFOS and all other PFCs) cannot exceed 70 parts per trillion.
-The Health Advisory for PFOA/PFOS refers to the amount of PFOA/PFOS contained in water that you could consume daily for 70 years without any adverse effects.
+The Health Advisory for PFAS refers to the amount of PFAS contained in water that you could consume daily for 70 years without any adverse effects.